2010 CAR Development Trophy

 The 2010 CAR Development Trophy, also known as the 2010 African Development Trophy, was the seventh edition of third (former second) level rugby union tournament in Africa.
 The competition involved ten teams that are divided into two zones North, central and south.
+This was the final year of the trophy.

 Two tournaments were held in northern and southern zones.
 The northern tournament was held in Cairo, Egypt.
+Algeria defeated Egypt with a score of 50-0 in the final.
 The southern tournament was held in an away/home legs.
+Rwanda defeated Burundi in both games.